Alessio2704/monte-carlo-simulator/README.md

 For more complex logic, the engine provides a rich library of built-in functions.
 The compiler performs advanced, recursive type checking on all function calls:

 - The number of arguments must be correct.
-- The type of each argument (`scalar` or `vector`) must match the function's signature.
+- The type of each argument (`scalar`, `vector`, or `string`) must match the function's signature.
 This includes the results of nested function calls.

 ```valuascript
 # CORRECT: The result of grow_series (a vector) is a valid argument for sum_series.